Georgia lawmakers pass child tax credit and consider ban on diversity programs on last day

-ATLANTA (AP) — Georgia lawmakers still have many decisions ahead on Friday, the last day of their 2025 legislative session.
-They agreed to grant a new $250 state income tax credit for parents of children age 5 and under, but must still decide whether to ban diversity efforts in public schools and colleges and change how automated speed enforcement cameras work in school zones.
+ATLANTA (AP) — Georgia lawmakers had many decisions to make Friday, the last day of their 2025 legislative session.
+They agreed to grant a new $250 state income tax credit for parents of children age 5 and under, but had yet to decide whether to ban diversity efforts in public schools and colleges and change how automated speed enforcement cameras work in school zones.

 It's the last day for legislation to pass the General Assembly and go to Gov. Brian Kemp for his signature or veto.